BIMIB-DISCo/VERSO/README.md

 As output, VERSO STEP #2 delivers both the partitioning of samples in homogeneous clusters and the visualizationin a low-dimensional space, also allowing to label samples according to other covariates, such as, e.g., collection date or geographical location.
 To facilitate the usage, VERSO STEP #2 is provided as a Python script which employs the SCANPY suite of tools: https://scanpy.readthedocs.io/en/stable/

+# RUNNING
+To run the tools for VERSO STEP #1 and STEP #2, please go to the folders: https://github.com/BIMIB-DISCo/VERSO/tree/VERSO/VERSO_STEP_1 and  https://github.com/BIMIB-DISCo/VERSO/tree/VERSO/VERSO_STEP_2 and refer to the related readme files, which include instructions and guidelines.

 Please feel free to contact us if you have problems running our tool at daniele.ramazzotti1@gmail.com or d.maspero@campus.unimib.it.

-# RUNNING
-To run the tools for VERSO STEP #1 and STEP #2, please open the folders: https://github.com/BIMIB-DISCo/VERSO/tree/VERSO/VERSO_STEP_1 and  https://github.com/BIMIB-DISCo/VERSO/tree/VERSO/VERSO_STEP_2 and refer to the related readme, which includes instructions and guidelines.